-- a) Storage and stacking Asbestos cement sheets shall be stacked to a height of not more than 1.0 m on firm and level ground, with timber or other packing beneath them.
-If stacked in exposed position, they shall be protected from damage by the winds. - b) Handling Not more than two sheets shall be first pushed forward along the valley line say about one fourth of the sheet length and preferably carried by two workmen.
+- (a) Storage and stacking Asbestos cement sheets shall be stacked to a height of not more than 1.0 m on firm and level ground, with timber or other packing beneath them.
+If stacked in exposed position, they shall be protected from damage by the winds.
+Reference may be made to Suffix 7[3]. - (b) Handling Not more than two sheets shall be first pushed forward along the valley line say about one fourth of the sheet length and preferably carried by two workmen.
 Asbestos cement sheets shall be lowered or raised gently and not thrown.